ifcopenshell.util.geolocation

 The equivalent angle in decimal degrees from the Y axis

-Manually convert a Z coordinate to an elevation
+Manually convert a Z coordinate to a map elevation

-This function is for advanced users as it allows you to specify your own orthogonal height offset.
+This function is for advanced users as it allows you to specify your own orthogonal height offset and transformation parameters.

 Parameters:

-• z (float) – The Z local engineering coordinate provided in project length units.
+• z – The Z local engineering coordinate provided in project length units.

 Returns: